 December 31, December 31,

-2018 2017
+2019 2018

-Trade names \$ 1,481.1 \$ 1,484.8
+Trade names \$ 1,475.7 \$ 1,481.1

-The Company determined that the carrying value of its trade names as of December 31, 2018 and 2017, was recoverable based upon the forecasted cash flows and profitability of the brands.
-In 2017 there was a personal care trade name that, based on recent performance, had experienced sales and profit declines that had eroded a significant portion of the excess between fair and carrying value, which could potentially result in an impairment of the asset.
-In 2017, this excess had been reduced due in large part to an increased competitive market environment therefore resulting in reduced cash flow projections.
-The performance of the tradename improved in 2018, thereby increasing the excess between fair value and carrying value.
+The Company determined that the carrying value of its trade names as of December 31, 2019 and 2018, was recoverable based upon the forecasted cash flows and profitability of the brands.
+There are personal care trade names that, based on recent performance, had experienced sales and profit declines that had eroded a significant portion of the excess between fair and carrying value, which could potentially result in an impairment of the assets.
 The Company continues to monitor performance and should there be any significant change in forecasted assumptions or estimates, including sales, profitability and discount rate, the Company may be required to recognize an impairment charge.

-Intangible amortization expense amounted to approximately \$71.2 for 2018, \$61.0 for 2017 and \$46.0 for 2016, respectively.
-The Company estimates that intangible amortization expense will be approximately \$70.0 in 2019 and approximately \$68.0 to \$59.0 annually over the next five years.
+Intangible amortization expense amounted to approximately \$90.4 for 2019, \$71.2 for 2018 and \$61.0 for 2017, respectively.
+The Company estimates that intangible amortization expense will be approximately \$98.2 in 2020 and approximately \$96.5 to \$88.0 annually over the next five years.

-During the fourth quarter of 2017, the Company determined that a Consumer Domestic tradename should be re-characterized from indefinite lived to finite lived assets.
+During the fourth quarter of 2017, the Company determined that a Consumer Domestic trade name should be re-characterized from an indefinite lived to a finite lived asset.
 This conclusion was based upon lower forecasted sales and profitability and competitive pressures.
 This change was made after the annual impairment test was performed in which an impairment was not indicated.
-The carrying value of this tradename as of December 31, 2017 was approximately \$22.0 million and is being amortized over 20 years based upon the estimated cash flows.
+The carrying value of this trade name as of December 31, 2017 was approximately \$22.0 million and is being amortized over 20 years based upon the estimated cash flows.